sherrymax/ephesoft/configuration-steps/README.md

    More details are available at [Ephesoft Documentation](https://ephesoft.com/docs/cmis-export-plugin-documentation/)

-## 4. Updating Document Metadata before exporting
+## 4. Updating Document Metadata before exporting.
+A mapping document is required to update the metadata of a scan-captured document with the captured values.
+Ephesoft uses `aspects-mapping.properties` file as the mapping document.

+More information on syntax of this file is available at  [Ephesoft Documentation](https://ephesoft.com/docs/features-and-functions/administrator/moduleplugin-configuration/export-module/cmis-export-plugin-3/)